 Rising damp is an issue that has the potential to affect any building.
-It is a particular problem in older houses where the original rising damp treatment (or damp proof course) has become damaged or where the ground level around a property has been raised bridging the original damp proof course with the possible addition of a new path or drive way.
+It is a particular problem in older houses where the original damp proof course that was installed to prevent rising damp has become damaged or where the ground level around a property has been raised bridging the original damp proof course with the possible addition of a new path, drive way, flower bed, etc.

-Over time, a failed barrier to prevent rising damp will allow water from the ground works its ways through the brick work, stone work or through the softer mortar that holds the brick work together.
-This ground water often contains soluble salts which are deposited on the surfaces of the walls as they dry out.
-In turn, these salts draw moisture from the atmosphere giving a permanent damp feeling to the wall and producing one of the key indicators to help identify rising damp.
+Over time, a failed barrier to prevent rising damp will allow water from the ground to rise through the brick work, stone work or through the mortar joint that holds the brick work together.
+This ground water often contains soluble salts that are deposited on the surfaces of the walls as they dry out.
+In turn, these salts draw moisture from the atmosphere giving a permanent damp feeling to the wall leading to one of the key indicators to help identify rising damp.

-Rising damp is unsightly, potentially unhealthy, often leads to timber decay in older properties and causes heat loss due to the increased conductivity of the walls.
-If you notice the tell tale signs of rising damp a general rule of thumb is the sooner you start thinking about resolving the issue, the less likely for more damage to occur and the lower the potential costs to remedy the issue.
-Often, the easiest and most reliable way to do this is to contact an experienced and qualified rising damp specialist such as ourselves that are familiar with rising damp problems who is qualified within rising damp treatments.
+Rising damp is unsightly, potentially unhealthy, often leads to timber decay and can cause heat loss due to the increased conductivity of the walls.
+If you notice the tell tale signs of rising damp a general rule of thumb is that the sooner you start thinking about resolving the issue, the less likely for more damage to occur and the lower the potential costs to remedy the issue.
+Often, the easiest and most reliable way to do this is to contact an experienced and qualified rising damp specialist such as ourselves that are familiar with rising damp problems and the variety of rising damp treatments available.

 Identifying a rising damp issue can usually be done by looking for visual clues and by touch.
 Tell tale signs of rising damp include a "tide-mark" on the wall above skirting boards of up to 1 metre, peeling wallpaper and possibly white efflorescent salts which have been drawn out of the brickwork by the water.

 Firstly, consider if the rising damp (damp proofing) barrier is really to blame.
-Sometimes, new external features such as a flowerbed or patio may be installed above the rising damp barrier causing rising damp to occur.
-By lowering these features to below the damp barrier you could cure a rising damp problem by allowing the area to dry out naturally.
+Sometimes new external features such as a flowerbed or patio may have been installed above the rising damp barrier causing rising damp to occur.
+By lowering these features to below the damp barrier you may cure a rising damp problem by allowing the area to dry out naturally.
 After that, all you really need to do is to regually open your windows and heat the room.